Hard Knocks (2.16.17)

 Lost my 55 year old mother-in-law to a glioblastoma grade 4 brain tumor.

-First daughter born at 30 weeks due to pre-eclampsia.
+First child, Ashlee, born at 30 weeks due to pre-eclampsia.

 After Ashlee’s birth, the placenta got caught inside of me and I almost bled to death.
 I had a near death experience, but decided to come back and continue living on the earth plane.